-Furthermore in this tutorial we will explain way to create batch to delete file automatically using command line.
+Furthermore, in this tutorial we will explain the way to create a batch to delete file automatically using command line.
 This is useful if you have limited space on a HDD and need to delete files on some folders that populated automatically.
 In my case SQL backups folder.

-After tutorial where we created batch to zip files, this is other useful tutorial for your daily jobs.
+After the tutorial where we created batch to zip files, this is another useful tutorial for your daily jobs.

 You will need to delete those files manually every day and this is not good practice.
-On the other hand you can create script to delete file automatically.
-All of that without installing any Third-party software.
-In fact this example will show steps for creating batch file and you can use Task Scheduler to run.
+On the other hand, you can create a script to delete the file automatically.
+All of that without installing any third-party software.
+In fact, this example will show steps for creating a batch file and you can use Task Scheduler to run.

 - Script to zip files – Script to zip files using cmd command.

-- Delete file older than. – Delete file using command line.
+- Delete file older than. – Cmd delete file.

-- Batch to delete file older than– Delete files older than 7 days using batch and script.
+- Batch to delete file older than– Script to Delete files older than 7 days using batch and script.

 Batch to delete file automatically.

-- Batch file to delete file based on extension of the file.
+- Batch file to delete file based on an extension of the file.

 - Script file to delete all files

-In fact Batch files are scripts that can run to perform tasks on you system.
+In fact, Batch files are scripts that can run to perform tasks on your system.
 They are the best ways to save time.
-In fact we will delete files on specific folders.
+In fact, we will delete files on specific folders.
 For example, we will tell the batch file to delete .txt files that are located in the Test folder.

 Create a text file and copy the below command line: